pulzze/autoflow-documentation/docs/ids/action-datetime-date-diff/tooltip.md

-Calculates the difference between two dates.
+Determines the number of days between two ISO 8601 datetimes only considering the date